jethroGIT/jethrogit.github.io/_posts/machine-learning/2019-04-08-Gradient_Descent_for_Logistic_Regression.md

 title: How to Compute the Gradient of Cost Function from Logistic Regression
 category: Machine-Learning
 lang: EN
-description: The Gradient of Logistic Regression
+description: The gradient of logistic regression
 sticky: false
 ---